New treatment option for the millions suffering from chronic wounds

 When the product is inserted into or onto damaged human tissue, protease activity is modulated, the fish skin is vascularized and populated by the patient’s own cells, and ultimately converted into living tissue.

-“Despite a clear need, few treatments are consistently effective in accelerating wound closure in people with chronic wounds,” said Gudmundur Fertram Sigurjonsson, CEO, president and chairman of Kerecis Limited.
+“Despite a clear need, few treatments are consistently effective in accelerating wound closure in people with chronic wounds,” said Gudmundur Fertram Sigurjonsson, founder and CEO of Kerecis.
 “The FDA approval represents an important milestone for Kerecis, as we now have an approved product in the largest market for biological products worldwide.”